Cleveland Clinic Lerner Research Institute Logo

 AVC

 The first example is a short (n=310) data set with a few variables of the many studied is included as '!HZEXAMPLES/data/avc'.
 (The lesion is a form of congenital heart disease known as atrioventricular septal defects, or atrioventricular (AV) canal.
 The entire spectrum of lesions is included from partial through intermediate to complete forms, in that with this many cases, the data looked indeed like a spectrum, not 3 isolated forms.)
-The followup is such that at present, I find only two hazard phases: the early phase after the operation, and a constant hazard phase.
-As time goes on, undoubtedly the hazard will again rise, if for no other reason old age.
-Duration of followup time, as well as the actual distribution of events, will dictate how many phases of hazard are found (NOTE: we use "phases" as a more understandable term to clinicians than "mixture distribution components").
+The follow-up is such that at present, there are two hazard phases: the early phase after the operation, and a constant hazard phase.
+As time goes on, the hazard will again rise, if for no other reason - aging.
+Duration of follow-up time, as well as the actual distribution of events, will dictate how many phases of hazard are found (NOTE: we use "phases" as a more understandable term to clinicians than "mixture distribution components").

 TheAVC example dataset is stored in a file named !HZEXAMPLES/examples/data/avc.